Gmail Keyboard Shortcuts

 12. Jump back to inbox view (u)

-When I need to jump back to the Inbox View from Conversation View, I just press u.
+To jump back to the Inbox View from Conversation View, just press u.

 Compose View is simply when we're composing a message: